Airlines PNG Flight 1600: Aftermath

 After the crash, Airlines PNG decided to ground its entire fleet of 12 Dash 8s pending investigation.
 It also quarantined a fuel depot at Lae Nadzab Airport from which the crashed aircraft was refuelled before departing on the accident flight.

 Following release of the initial accident findings, Airlines PNG added the Beta Lockout mechanism as a modification to all their Dash 8s, preventing the inadvertent selection of Ground Beta in flight.
 Subsequently, Transport Canada in conjunction with the aircraft manufacturer released an airworthiness directive making it a mandatory requirement that all operators worldwide make these modifications.

-On 14 October 2015, 4th anniversary of the crash, a candlelight memorial was held at Divine World University in Madang, as most of the victims were parents attending their children's Graduation Day.
+On 14 October 2015, 4th anniversary of the crash, a candlelight memorial was held at Divine Word University in Madang, as most of the victims were parents attending their children's Graduation Day.
 The memorial service was attended by staff and students from the university.

 In popular culture

 The crash was featured in season 23, episode 4 of the Canadian documentary series Mayday, titled "Power Play".